louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Methods

-Arterial opioid and metabolite concentrations from a randomised crossover study in 51 volunteers receiving a 2-h infusion of hydromorphone (0.05 or 0.1 mg kg -1 i.v.) or morphine (total 0.1 or 0.2 mg kg -1 i.v.)
+Arterial opioid and metabolite concentrations from a randomised crossover study in 51 volunteers receiving a 2-h infusion of hydromorphone (0.05 or 0.1 mg·kg⁻¹ i.v.) or morphine (total 0.1 or 0.2 mg·kg⁻¹ i.v.)
 1–2 weeks apart were evaluated with a three-compartmental model for parent opioid and incorporating glucuronides using population modelling (NONMEM).
 The primary outcome was interindividual variability in pharmacokinetics, based on the coefficient of variation (%CV) of individual model parameters, calculated as √[exp(ω²) − 1] × 100 where ω² is the interindividual variability.

 Results